Your state’s best independent family-friendly restaurant

 Washington: La Tarasca, Centralia

-West Virginia: The Poky Dot, Fairmont
+West Virginia: The Dish Cafe, Daniels

-Wisconsin: Dotty’s Dumpling Dowry, Madison
+Wisconsin: Dotty Dumpling's Dowry, Madison

 Wyoming: Café Genevieve, Jackson Hole

 Café Genevieve is considered among the best places to eat in Jackson Hole and, for families and big groups, it’s just perfect.
 The fun, all-day brunch spot has a cozy ambience, crowd-pleasing dishes like chicken and waffles, and a lovely outdoor patio for warmer days.
-The servers are super-friendly and go out of their way to accommodate everyone too (especially important for anyone with fussy children – or adults, for that matter).
+The servers are super-friendly and go out of their way to accommodate everyone, too (especially important for anyone with fussy children – or adults, for that matter).

 Comments